-Breakfast daily, 2 lunches, 3 three-course dinners including a farewell dinner in Denver
+Breakfast daily, 1 lunch, 3 three-course dinners including a farewell dinner in Denver

 Inside visits and special features are shown in UPPERCASE in the tour description.

 Welcome to colorful Colorado!
 At 6 pm, meet your traveling companions for a welcome drink.
 Your Tour Director will prepare you for your upcoming adventure.

 Enjoy a sightseeing tour of Denver this morning, then it’s on to the beautiful Colorado mountains.
 Board the historic GEORGETOWN LOOP RAILROAD, sit back and relax as you enjoy the beauty of the rugged Rocky Mountains plus views of Clear Creek Canyon.
 There’s time this afternoon to explore the resort town of Breckenridge before arriving in Glenwood Springs for the evening.
 Why not unpack your swimsuit and head down to the hot springs?
 These are the world’s largest and have been welcoming visitors for over 125 years.

 Head south today through some of Colorado’s most spectacular scenery.
 Arrive in Silverton, once a major mining town that owes its name to the bragging statement by an early miner: “We have no gold, but silver by the ton!”
 Board the narrow-gauge DURANGO & SILVERTON NARROW-GAUGE RAILROAD for a scenic ride through San Juan National Forest.
 The legendary steam train hugs steep canyon walls as it winds its way through Rio de las Animas Canyon with vistas of snowcapped peaks.
 Arrive in Durango, a town born in the Gold Rush and silver-mining era.

 Day 4 Durango.
 Excursion to Mesa Verde National Park